More Topics about Barefoot Horses

 3) Lysol cleaning solution can be used as a soak.

-4) You can mix 50% Neosporin (or generic) triple antibiotic cream with 50% athlete's foot cream (clotrimazole 1%) and apply deep into the central sulcus with a 60 cc catheter syringe.
+4) "Pete (Ramey)'s Goo."
+Mix 50% Neosporin (or generic) triple antibiotic cream with 50% athlete's foot cream (clotrimazole 1%) and apply deep into the central sulcus with a syringe.
 Use daily until there is new frog growth.
+I like to put boots on with Pete's Goo for several hours; the boot spreads the Goo over the entire frog and keeps it there for a while.

-5) You can insert Calendula cream or gel deep into the central sulcus, daily until there is new frog growth.
+5) Insert Calendula cream or gel deep into the central sulcus, daily until there is new frog growth.

-In my opinion, since fungus is likely a systemic infection, half the battle is to build the horse's deficient immune system; really healthy, unstressed horses don't seem to get fungus.
-I would suggest several or all of the following:
+Another point of view on fungus is that it is a systemic infection (throughout the horse's body -- similar to Candida).
+Therefore we need to build the horse's deficient immune system; really healthy, unstressed horses may not get frog infections.
+Try several or all of the following:

-There are areas where we keep horses, such as the northeastern and northwestern corners of the U.S., the U.K., and others, where the climate is so constantly wet that horses are always fighting off fungus infections.
-In these areas, at the wettest times, it may be more important to stable a horse overnight so its feet can dry out, than to keep it on pasture 24/7.
+There are areas where we keep horses where the climate is so constantly wet that horses are always fighting off frog infections.
+In these areas, at the wettest times, it may be more important to stable a horse overnight so its feet can dry out, than to keep it on 24/7 turnout.
+However, copper supplementation may make this unnecessary.

 "NAVICULAR SYNDROME"